 But just take a moment to review that statistic that I shared earlier.
 Get these 3 things right, and you've lowered your risk factors for 80% of known health conditions.

-In fact, even just implementing the exercise guidelines reduces all causes of mortality by 30%.
+In fact, even just implementing the exercise guidelines reduces all causes of mortality by nearly a third.

 Just think about that.